Moba Status Bar

 - Top memory processes: click the memory item or run the command to see the top 5 memory-consuming processes.

-- Warning highlights: CPU, memory, and disk items can highlight automatically when usage reaches your configured threshold.
+- Warning highlights: CPU, GPU, memory, and disk items can highlight automatically when usage reaches your configured threshold.

 Status Bar Items